Must-See Eat-In Kitchens

 Get the most out of a kitchen with a view by positioning a breakfast nook or dining area to overlook the outdoors and provide a peaceful spot to start the day.
 This eat-in kitchen's waterfront view adds beauty to the space and provided the inspiration for the room's blue and white color scheme.

 Creative Kitchen Nook

 Don't waste precious corner space.
 Instead, fit a cute and functional banquette into the area.
 This space affords a view of the outdoors and is filled with natural light thanks to big windows surrounding the banquette.
-The neutral colors, carried over from the adjoining kitchen, are punched up with, green, pink, and red stripe seat cushions.
+The neutral colors, carried over from the adjoining kitchen, are punched up with green, pink, and red seat cushions.

 9 of 22